xinyaofan/STAT545-hw-fan-xinyao/hw08/README.md

 - [x] Place the plot and the table in separate tabs.
 - [x] Show results from all countries(instead of forcing a filter by only one specific country).
 ### Report of Process
 Building a app using shiny is a really interesting experience and I really enjoy doing this homework.
-Thanks for the [cheatsheet](http://shiny.rstudio.com/images/shiny-cheatsheet.pdf), adding features to our basic "liquor app" is not very hard.
+Thanks for the[cheatsheet](http://shiny.rstudio.com/images/shiny-cheatsheet.pdf), adding features to our basic "liquor app" is not very hard.
 I notice if we use the DT package to get an interactive table, then we don't need to write our own code to sort the results table by price.
 Because using DT::renderDataTable, we can already sort the results by price in our new interacitve table.
-The difficulty I met is when I try to add an input for “subtype” using uiOutput(), I didn't success.
+The difficulty I met is when I try to add an input for “subtype” using uiOutput() , I didn't success.
 Maybe in the future, I will try to add this feature to my app.
 ### Source of Orginal dataset
 [source](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/shiny_supp/2016/bcl-data.csv)